WSMorrison/Secret-model-club/readme.md

 SHOW THE PAGE ON VARIOUS DEVICES.
 TALK ABOUT SHARING THE PAGE WITH SOME MODEL BUILDING FRIENDS FOR INPUT.
 ANY BUGS I HAD TO FIX

 Responsiveness was bad at first.
 Had to reorganize DIVs and change styling to use predominantly min-width rules.
+Links in socialwarning.html did not take user back to original page.
+Fixed.

 ###Validator Testing